djh1997/proj324/docs/index.md

 The plan is to use two LCD's with the backlight removed, to create dimmable panels in front of the users eyes.
 Then eventually I will add a camera to make point control which will block bright spots such as projectors and the sun, and dim them to reduce squinting.

+### Potential issues

+-   IO speed, depending on the solutions used i could end up running into IO speed bottle necks affect frame rate
+-   frame rate for the active points would need to be fairly high to stop nauseating effect.
+-   camera distortion, I would like to use a camera with little to no distortion this would make image processing easier.
+-   Field of view, having a similar FoV would be useful since a camera with smaller FoV would end up wasting the edge of the LCD.
+-   Aspect ratio, mismatch of aspect ratios with out use of accelerometers for predictive tracking could cause issues

 # Final Mock-up

 ![final mock-up design image](final_design_plan.svg)